jrsenff/Sccm-ApplicationPackaging-PowerShell/README.md

 # Sccm-ApplicationPackaging-PowerShell
-A collection of SCCM application packaging recipes with template, a How-To Guide, and PowerShell install and uninstall program.
+A collection of SCCM application packaging recipes with template, a How-To Guide, and PowerShell install and uninstall programs.

 My collection of application packaging documentation with PowerShell install and uninstall programs developed for use with System Center Configuration Manager 2012 R2.